cds-snc/notification-documentation/src/en/status.md

 #### reference (optional)

-An identifier you can create if necessary.
+If you specify a `reference`, you can filter results by that value, an identifier that you can create if necessary.
 This reference identifies a single notification or a batch of notifications.
 It must not contain any personal information such as name or postal address.
 For example:

 ```json
 "reference": "STRING"